Hampshire Hikes & Historical Sites

 Bring intriguing coastal trails and history alive in South Hampshire.

-The coast, villages and countryside of the Eastern Algarve
+The coast and countryside of the eastern Algarve

 Tavira straddles the Rio Gilão as it meets the Atlantic Ocean and flows into the shallows of the offshore Ria Formosa Natural Park.
 With its ruined castle and active fishing harbour, Tavira is a labyrinth of cobbled streets, shady plazas and is the most attractive of the Algarve’s coastal towns.